alex-kuznetsov7677/Best_Bid_Ask_with_Adopted_MAE/README.md

 ## TODO

-Оптимизация параметров
+Optimization of parameters

-Добавление регрессионных методов в алгоритм
+Adding regression methods to the algorithm

-## Контакты
+## Contacts

 Email:a.kuznetsov7677@gmail.com

 Github:alex-kuznetsov7677